by Tim Gilmore, 9/15/2018

-That Monday morning, day after arson, the Times-Union’s Michael Patterson wrote of three fires started at the Riverside / Brooklyn line within a half hour.
+That Monday morning, day after arson, the Times-Union’s Steve Patterson wrote of three fires started at the Riverside / Brooklyn line within a half hour.
 One fire caused a half-million dollars’ worth of damage at Blue Cross Blue Shield’s health insurance offices at 320 Riverside.
 Another scorched the back of that Victorian gingerbread house at 630 May Street.
 The greatest urban conflagration, since the 1901 fire that decimated the city, including the 1963 fire at the Hotel Roosevelt, reduced the Friday Musicale to cinders.

 Firefighters received the call for the Musicale fire at 5:20 a.m., found the May Street house burning, took the Blue Cross call at 5:39.
 These fires were the latest in more than 50 Riverside arsons since January 1993.

 In the print shop located in the Victorian May Street house, a claw-foot bathtub fell through from an upstairs bathroom.

 In July 1995, the Associated Press reported a task force investigating 17 fires “in the downtown and nearby Riverside areas.”
 A 35 year old man, Calvin Joppy, was arrested in March, 1994, running from a triangle of fires at three downtown law firms, carrying a dagger and lighter.
-One month later, Assistant State Attorney Ginnifer Gee dropped charges due to lack of evidence, but Joppy was arrested again next July for two more downtown arsons.
+One month later, Assistant State Attorney Ginnifer Gee dropped charges due to lack of evidence, but Joppy was arrested again in July for two more downtown arsons.

 On February 27, 1996, Jim Schoettler’s story in The Florida Times-Union began, “The fires kept burning, one after another.”

 The next paragraph, one sentence, said, “Two vacant buildings went up first, then a strip of businesses, then the Friday Musicale.”